-Memory map commands make it possible for advanced users to read from or write to any Opto 22 memory-mapped device, such as a SNAP PAC controller or brain.
+Memory map commands make it possible for advanced users to read from or write to any Opto 22 memory-mapped device, such as a SNAP PAC controller or brain, or a SNAP Ultimate or Ethernet I/O unit.
 You can use these commands to read or write to any address within the memory map.
 The commands are especially useful for reading data from a SNAP device using newer features that may be available in the memory map but are not yet incorporated into PAC Control.

-NOTE: If you are reading or writing to the device's Scratch Pad area, use the I/O Unit-Scratch Pad commands instead (see page 316).
-If you are changing event messages, use the I/O Unit-Event Message commands instead (page 315).
+NOTE: If you are reading or writing to the device's Scratch Pad area, use the I/O Unit-Scratch Pad commands instead (see page 344).
+If you are changing event messages, use the I/O Unit-Event Message commands instead (page 342).

-In order to use these commands with a SNAP PAC S-series or SoftPAC controller, first you need to create an I/O Unit of the type Generic OptoMMP Device to represent the controller.
+In order to use these commands with a SNAP PAC S-series, or SoftPAC, or SNAP-LCE controller, first you need to create an I/O Unit of the type Generic OptoMMP Device to represent the controller.
 Use the controller's IP address or the loopback address, 127.0.0.1.